Barry Schuler: Post-AOL

 Schuler lives in Napa, California.
 A vocal proponent of public education reform, he co-founded the Blue Oak School, an independent, not-for-profit entity for students, kindergarten through eighth grade.
 Schuler is a national advisory member for the New Technology Foundation, a non-profit organization established in 1999 with the objective of achieving national education reform.
 Using the New Technology High School in Napa as a prototype for encouraging innovative academic objectives, NTF provides interested schools with training, tools and access to expertise developed through the NTHS school site.
 Through his affiliation with the foundation, Schuler has helped drive and co-funded the implementation of Internet-based technology to establish a project-based learning methodology consistent with the implementation of the 21st Century Learning Initiative.

 Schuler is a member of the Rutgers Hall of Distinguished Alumni.

 Meteor Vineyard

-Schuler and his wife Tracy co-own Meteor Vineyard, located in the Coombsville region of the Napa Valley, with winemakers Bill and Dawnine Dyer.
+Schuler and Tracy Schuler co-own Meteor Vineyard, located in the Coombsville region of the Napa Valley, with winemakers Bill and Dawnine Dyer.
 Meteor Vineyard is a 22 acre property established in 1998.

 Through 2004, Meteor Vineyard's grapes were sold in bulk to a handful of Napa Valley properties including Dyer, Arietta, Etude and Vineyard 29.
-In 2005, the Schulers entered into a partnership with winemakers Dawnine Dyer and Bill Dyer to produce a single-vineyard Cabernet Sauvignon bottled under the Meteor Vineyard.
+In 2005, they produced a single-vineyard Cabernet Sauvignon bottled under the Meteor Vineyard.
 The team bottled their first vintage later that year, and the wine was released beginning 2008.

 Soil conditions in the Coombsville area are a mix of well-draining river rock and mineral-rich volcanic ash, both of which are considered suitable for Bordeaux varietals, including Cabernet Sauvignon.